The Message to the Church in Ephesus

 Ephesus was a noted port on the Aegean Sea.
 At the time of John’s writing, it was the most prominent city in Asia.
 Rome allowed it to be a self-governing city, meaning it could appoint its own officials without having to get approval from the Roman government.

 It contained the temple of Diana, which was listed as one of the seven wonders of the world.
-Thus, the worship of the goddess Diana are prevalent in this city.
+Thus, the worship of the goddess Diana was prevalent in this city.

-The city also contained an open air theater which seated 24,500 people.
-Population of the city was estimated to be over 250,000 people.
+The city also contained an open-air theater which seated 24,500 people.
+The population of the city was estimated to be over 250,000 people.

 From the very beginning, this congregation showed a strong love for the truth, going so far as to burn their books of sorcery (Acts 19:19-20).
 They also had a strong love for Paul himself (Acts 20:36-38).
 When Paul wrote to them, he mentioned that love (Ephesians 1:15-16).

 Jesus introduces himself as the one who holds the seven stars in his right hand and walks among the seven golden lampstands (Revelation 1:12-13, 16).
 Revelation 1:20 gives the meaning of these symbols.
 The fact that Jesus holds the seven messengers (angels) in his right hand means that he has full control over these messengers.
 That he walks among the seven lampstands emphasizes that he is aware of all that is going on in the churches.

 Jesus starts off with their good points.
 He knows about their diligent labor and how they have managed to hold on without growing weary (James 1:2-4).
 They also have resisted the intrusion of false teachers by putting each to the test (I John 4:1).
 This indicates that so far the Ephesians have heeded Paul’s warning when he left them (Acts 20:28-31).